1. Our January 2026 Lecture

 By Robert E. Jones and Pat Rees.

-A new CVHS publication will form the basis of our next lecture meeting on October 16th.
-Rob Jones will talk about the Commonwealth Graves to be found in the Cynon Valley.
+A new CVHS publication formed the basis of our lecture meeting on October 16th 2025.
+Rob Jones talked about the Commonwealth Graves to be found in the Cynon Valley.

 The book discuses the Commonwealth War Graves in the cemeteries of the Cynon Valley from Penderyn to Abercynon.
 The lives of the 80 service men buried here have been researched.
 The research has used soldiers’ war records, regimental histories, census returns and newspaper reports to produce a pen picture of the individuals.